cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/04b-securing-with-calico.md

 Calico enables networking and network policy in Kubernetes clusters.
 In IBM Cloud, Calico is pre-installed which allows us to configure network policies in our cluster.
 But before we do that, we need to install the Calico command line interface (CLI).

-Go to the following url to install Calico CLI
+Go to the following URL and follow the instructions to install Calico CLI

 https://cloud.ibm.com/docs/containers?topic=containers-network_policies#cli_install

 **Note:** if you are using a Windows machine, you will need to add the `--config=calicoctl.cfg` option to all the command lines in this lab.
-It is easier if you copy the configuration file to your current directly to achive this.
+It is easier if you copy the configuration file to your current directory to achieve this.

 ## Configuring Calico Network policies